 - Many Library resources are available online.
 Visit the Library website to learn more.

 - Need reference help?
 You can chat online with a librarian, during designated hours.
 Visit the Library website and look for the red button.

-- Need technical support?
+- Need tech support?
 You can get assistance with Canvas, Zoom, MyPortal and other online learning tools or software, from the Library West Computer Lab's expert technicians.
-Use the form on the Computer Lab's webpage to request help via live chat – available Monday-Thursday, 8 a.m.-8 p.m. and Friday, 8 a.m.-4 p.m. – or to request a response by email.
+Use the form on the Computer Lab's webpage to request help.
+They will assist you via live chat, or by email if they're unable to respond right away.

 Students in the LEAD Learning Community put together a printable set of flyers with useful tips for studying online – including advice for studying at home, creating online communities and self-care while sheltering at home.

 Resource Hub: Visit the Online Ed Center's Faculty Resource Hub to find webinars, online labs and instructional guides for using Zoom, Canvas and other online teaching tools.